kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Nonparametric modelling
 ===========================

 ..
-Note:: This is an *enrichment topic*; required for 600-level students.
+Note:: This is an *enrichment topic*.

 Nonparametric modelling is a general model where the relationship between |x| and |y| is of the form: :math:`y = f(x) + \varepsilon`, but the function (model), :math:`f(x)` is left unspecified.
 The model is usually a smooth function.